heitorrapela/HalluciDet/README.md

 # How to run

-	## For training the initial rgb model that is the baseline (Also you can use our checkpoint, that I am going to update soon)
+	## For training the initial rgb model that is the baseline
 	## This is the seed123 result for the fasterrcnn on llvip dataset
 	CUDA_VISIBLE_DEVICES=0 python train_detector.py --eval --pretrained --wandb-project wacv2024 --wandb-name detector_fasterrcnn_rgb_llvip_200ep_seed123 --detector fasterrcnn --modality rgb --dataset llvip --epochs 200 --batch 16 --seed 123